virgilhuxley/simple-sops/README.md

 - Is `.sops.yaml` populated with the appropriate keys?
-  - If you can encrypt/decrypt but your team cannot, check to ensure that your team's keys are properly identified in `sops.yaml`
+  - If you can encrypt/decrypt but your team cannot, check to ensure that your team's keys are properly identified in `sops.yaml`.
 - Is your private key in a usable location?
 For example
-  - The default location the system will look for an `age`key is `~/.config/sops/age/keys.txt` and is formatted to look like this `AGE-SECRET-KEY-1EACHPZ9T4P8XCPNNMDQW3LGC2LU5ZMMFUAP95QR6WGHVZKZKSQ4QMW9S6G`
+  - The default location the system will look for an `age`key is `~/.config/sops/age/keys.txt` and is formatted to look like this `AGE-SECRET-KEY-1EACHPZ9T4P8XCPNNMDQW3LGC2LU5ZMMFUAP95QR6WGHVZKZKSQ4QMW9S6G`.
-  - Alternatively it can be provided in two ways via environment variables
+  - Alternatively it can be provided in two ways via environment variables.
     - `export SOPS_AGE_KEY_FILE` which will contain the path of the private-key.
     - `export SOPS_AGE_KEY` which will contain the value of the private-key.
-  - If using dir-env (`.envrc`), remember to run `direnv allow`
+  - If using dir-env (`.envrc`), remember to run `direnv allow`.
 - Is your file containing the list-of-files properly populated?
-  - Default location is `.simple-sops-managed-files`
+  - Default location is `.simple-sops-managed-files`.
-  - Can be overwritten via `-f $different_file` argument when calling `simple-sops/marshal.sh`
+  - Can be overwritten via `-f $different_file` argument when calling `simple-sops/marshal.sh`.
   - File contents is a line-delimited list of file-names relative to where the script is called.